cid003/WebCrawler/README.md

 Follow these steps depending on which OS is being used to set up Chromedriver

-**BEFORE setting up Chromedriver you must have Chrome installed and know what version of Chrome you are using** You can figure this out by opening the menu on the top-right of your browser -> Help -> About Google Chrome The version number can be found there.
+**BEFORE setting up Chromedriver you must have Chrome installed and know what version of Chrome you are using** You can figure this out by opening the menu on the top-right of your browser -> Help -> About Google Chrome
+The version number can be found there.
 [Please download the correct Chromedriver for your version](https://chromedriver.chromium.org/downloads)
+(**Use the link only if you are a Windows user**)

 ### Windows
 1. Extract the Chromedriver.exe and save it somewhere that is appropriate for an application to be saved in;